 - Increasing the frequency threshold.
 Many many terms occur very infrequently so even increasing the frequency threshold by one can massively reduce the number of candidate terms whose background frequencies are checked.

-Keep in mind that all of these options reduce the scope of information analysed and can increase the potential to miss what could be interesting details.
+Keep in mind that all of these options reduce the scope of information analyzed and can increase the potential to miss what could be interesting details.
 However, the information that’s lost tends to be associated with lower-quality documents with lower-frequency terms, which can be an acceptable trade-off.

 The graph API can explore multiple indices, types, or aliases in a single API request, but the assumption is that each "hop" it performs is querying the same set of indices.
 Currently, it is not possible to take a term found in a field from one index and use that value to explore connections in a different field held in another type or index.

 A good example of where this might be useful is if an IP address is

 found in the

 you might want to follow that up by looking for the same address in